 A. Ardeshir Goshtasby, image and video understanding, medical image analysis, geometric modeling, curves and surfaces, multimodal image capture and fusion

-Jack Jean, high-performance computer architectures, machine intelligence
+Jack Jean, high-performance computer architectures

 Terry A. McKee (Department of Mathematics and Statistics), graph theory